sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 Chapter 2: Arrays, Linked Lists
 ---

-In this chapter, we will cover the arrays, linked lists, stacks, queues, and hash tables.
+In this chapter, we will cover the arrays, and linked lists.
 We will discuss the implementation and operation of each of these data structures, as well as their relative strengths and weaknesses.

 * Arrays
 * Singly Linked Lists